xwrx-io/meta-agent/README.md

 1. Adjust LLM prompts in `meta_agent_system/experts/rule_refiner.py`
 2. Change the application number in `data_generation.py` (20-30 recommended)
 3. Modify the maximum iterations in `meta_agent_system/main.py`
+4. Use `--from-scratch` flag to experiment with different initial rulesets

 ## How It Works